Aging in Place Remodeling Ideas for Now and the Future

 Aging in place bathroom design

 Because of the combination of wet, slippery surfaces found in bathrooms, the rooms can be dangerous for someone with limited mobility or some other impairment.
 Fortunately, many of the items described below have evolved in design as well as function.
 They do not have an “institutional” look.
-There are towel bars, soap dishes, toilet paper holders, and other accessories that are grab-bar rated, meaning they can support the weight of an average adult, that come in designs and finishes that match other bathroom fixtures.
-Some key elements of aging in place bathroom design include:
+There are towel bars, soap dishes, toilet paper holders, and other accessories that are grab-bar rated, meaning they can support the weight of an average adult.
+They are available in finishes that match other bathroom fixtures.
+Some key elements of aging in place remodeling include:

-- Choose the right location—If possible, install a bathroom on the first floor large enough so that someone in a wheelchair can maneuver around easily.
+- Choose the right location—If possible, install a bathroom on the first floor large enough so that a wheelchair can maneuver around easily.

 - Install showers—The best option is a roll-in, or barrier-free shower—one with no curb—that is equipped with grab bars and a built-in bench.
 “Barrier-free showers not only look awesome, but they are also just better and safer,” said Natalia.